trish404/Urban-Parking-Using-Djkistra-s-Algorithm/README.md

 A Smart Parking Management System to tackle illegal parking and improve space efficiency using a grid-based layout and Dijkstra's algorithm for optimal spot allocation.
 📄 **Published Paper:**
-**"Transforming Urban Parking: Intelligent System for a Better City Experience" ICTCS 2024 **
+**Transforming Urban Parking: Intelligent System for a Better City Experience ICTCS 2024**

 ## 🔑 Features